 Camissoniopsis spp. did the opposite, at least so it seems.
-When they first showed up in our "sand hill" area they were small, with a rosette perhaps 2-4" across (inset), and continued to be so to this day.
-Since they spread elsewhere, they can make such a tangle (especially mixed in with lotuses as above) as to be almost impossible to photograph explicitly but are easier to distinguish early in the season.
-I suspect the difference is due to the time it took for fungal nets to recover for a mycorrhizal symbiosis to develop.
+When they first showed up in our "sand hill" area they were small, with a rosette perhaps 2-4" across (inset), and continued to be so for well over a decade.
+They can make such a tangle (especially mixed in with lotuses as above) as to be almost impossible to photograph explicitly but are easier to distinguish early in the season.

-These days, the average Camissoniopsis about 100 feet below in the back yard is between 18-24 inches and I've seen it as large on relatively bare rock walls growing amid Stipa lepida bunch-grasses, again growing 'oversized,' nearly erect, and without much of a rosette.
+Now the average Camissoniopsis about 100 feet below in the back yard is between 18-24 inches and I've seen it nearly as large on relatively bare rock walls growing amid Stipa lepida bunch-grasses, again growing 'oversized,' nearly erect, and without much of a rosette.